rust-project-primer/book/src/build-system/bazel.md

 Google faces: building large amounts of code in a giant monorepo with a very diverse set of client machines.

+It excels at mixing and matching multiple programming languages, which makes it a great fit when you're trying to integrate Rust into an existing C or C++ codebase, or build a web application that uses components written in different languages (such as TypeScript for the frontend, and Rust for the backend) but still want to have a simple build process.

+It is also an *artifact-centric* rather than a *task-centric* build system.

 ## Why Bazel?

 It uses a high-level build language and supports multiple languages and